 5. Faux subway tile

-If you love the look of subway tile but want a cheaper alternative, you might consider a faux subway tile product like this one:
+If you love the look of subway tile but want an easier alternative to having to cut and grout tile, you might consider a peel-and-stick faux subway tile like a friend of mine used in her RV renovation.
+Here’s the brand she used, and here’s another popular brand.

 6. Faux stone or brick